adlez27/arpasing-website-translations/README.md

 ## How to contribute
 1. Fork this repository on GitHub to create your own copy.
-2. Make a copy of the `en` folder and rename it to the 2-letter code for your language.
+2. (For new languages) Make a copy of the `en` folder and rename it to the 2-letter code for your language.
 3. Translate the files in your language folder.
 Some words will have specific formatting, such as links to other pages.
 Please be sure to keep the formatting on the appropriate words.
 4. Make a pull request to merge your translation back into this repository.